 Travel Backpack Weight & Bulk

 Most travel backpacks range from a lightweight 2.5 lbs to a honking 7 lbs+.
-Obviously, the heavier bags are physically bigger but they also tend to have more padding and pockets.
+The heavier bags are physically bigger but they also tend to have more padding and pockets.

 One important thing to remember is that most budget airlines are usually more concerned with the weight (and not the physical size) of your carry-on bags.
 For example, I scored a super cheap flight from NYC to Copenhagen and they charged people extra if their carry-on bag was over 22 lbs (10kg).
 This is becoming much more common since bag fees are a huge money-maker for airlines.